Questions to Ask Before You Hire a Virtual Assistant – And QBR’s Answers!

 Our team can do much more than check the to-do list box if you want us to.
 When we have discussed your goals, strategy and way implementation, we can offer our experience and suggestions that might work for you.
 We have clients who typically fall into two categories: Those who are with us three months or less, or those who are with us three years and more.

-Those who love us invest in the relationship with QBR as much as we invest in our clients.
+Those who love us invest in the relationship with QBR as much as we invest in them.
 They want us to work and work together as if we were an employee training and sitting next to them.
 It takes a while to get in the groove and trust in any relationship.
 The relationship with your VA is something you have to invest in as well.

 What is the process of getting started with you?